Autodev-Technologies/INDEX/README.md

 ## Getting the engine

-### Release Date:

-INDEX 1.x will be release on 27.08.2023

 ### Binary downloads

 Official binaries for the INDEX 1.x editor and the export templates can be found on Github.

-### Compiling from source

-See INDEV Offical docs on Github for compilation instructions for every supported platform.

 ### Credits to all libraries that were used: